Medical Policy

 Autologous adipose-derived regenerative cell therapy, (also referred to as autologous cellular implant derived from adipose tissue), involves the removal of a heterogenous mixture of fat-derived cells, (including but not limited to adult stem cells, vascular endothelial cells, vascular smooth muscle cells, fibroblasts, T-regulatory cells, and macrophages), from one part of the body and injecting it into another part of the same body.
 Although autologous adipose-derived regenerative cells are of mesodermal origin, they have the potential, under the proper conditions, to differentiate into multiple lineages of adipogenic, chondrogenic, osteogenic, myogenic, cardiomyogenic, and neurogenic cells (Tabit, 2012).
 Autologous adipose-derived regenerative cells have been investigated as a potential source of regenerative medicine for a wide range of indications including but not limited to erectile dysfunction, urinary incontinence, soft tissue therapy for scarred or irradiated tissue or chronic wounds (Tabit, 2012).
 However, there are only a small number of published peer-reviewed studies describing the safety and efficacy of this treatment in the clinical setting.

-Haahr (2018) reported the results of a case series study involving 21 subjects with post-prostatectomy erectile dysfunction who received a single intracavernous injection of autologous adipose-derived regenerative cells.
-Pre-operative continence was reported in 15 subjects and the remaining 6 were incontinent at baseline.
-At 12 months, 8 of the 15 continent subjects reported erectile function sufficient for intercourse.
+Haahr (2018) reported the results of a case series study involving 21 participants with post-prostatectomy erectile dysfunction who received a single intracavernous injection of autologous adipose-derived regenerative cells.
+Pre-operative continence was reported in 15 participants and the remaining 6 were incontinent at baseline.
+At 12 months, 8 of the 15 continent participants reported erectile function sufficient for intercourse.
 No benefits were reported in the incontinent group.
-Another study by Gotoh (2019) reported the results of a case series study involving 13 subjects with persistent stress urinary incontinence after prostate surgery who underwent periurethral injection of adipose-derived regenerative cells.
+Another study by Gotoh (2019) reported the results of a case series study involving 13 participants with persistent stress urinary incontinence after prostate surgery who underwent periurethral injection of adipose-derived regenerative cells.
 Urinary incontinence progressively improved up to 12 months after treatment in 10 of the 13 participants, and 1 participant with moderate incontinence achieved total continence at 14 weeks after injection.
 In the 10 participants who showed improvement at the final assessment, the mean daily leakage volume improved from 281.5 g to 119.0 g (reduction rate 57.7%).
 These results persisted 4-5 years of follow-up.

 Several small studies have described the use of “microfragmented” or “microfractured” adipose tissue therapy, marketed under the name Lipogems.
 Panchal (2018) reported the results of a case series study involving 17 subjects with refractory knee osteoarthritis.
 A total of 26 knees were treated with Lipogems-created microfractured autologous adipose tissue and followed for 12 months post-treatment.
 Knee Society Score (KSS) measures improved from 79.6 at baseline to 81.6 at 12 months (p=0.014).
 Similar findings were reported for the KSS subscale for function, but not for the subscale for activity (p=0.014 and p=0.087, respectively).
 No significant adverse events were reported.
 In an RCT involving 20 participants, Sembronio and colleagues (2021) compared the use of Lipogems technology injected after arthrocentesis to standard treatment with hyaluronic acid in individuals with degenerative temporomandibular joint disease.
 In both groups, pain reduction and mouth opening significantly improved compared with the preoperative condition (p=0.001).
 At 6-month follow-up, there was only a statistically significant improvement of mouth opening (p=0.327).
 Overall, statistical analyses showed that the intervention group had more procedures that met success criteria than the control group (p=0.018).
 A small RCT is underway to investigate the use of Lipogems-produced microfractured autologous adipose tissue for osteoarthritis of the knee (Jones, 2018).
 The results of this study will provide additional insight into the value of this proposed therapeutic option.

 The use of Lipogems-produced microfractured autologous adipose tissue has also been investigated for gastrointestinal conditions, including for refractory complex fistulizing perianal Crohn's disease (Laureti, 2019).
-This small case series study involved 15 subjects who were all treated with microfractured autologous adipose tissue.
-All subjects were followed for 24 weeks, at which time 10 were reported to have both clinical and radiographic remission, 4 demonstrated improvements, and 1 failed treatment.
-These results were confirmed in all subjects by pelvic MRI.
+This small case series study involved 15 participants who were all treated with microfractured autologous adipose tissue.
+All participants were followed for 24 weeks, at which time 10 were reported to have both clinical and radiographic remission, 4 demonstrated improvements, and 1 failed treatment.
+These results were confirmed in all participants by pelvic MRI.
 The authors reported no relevant postoperative complications or adverse events.
 They concluded that this therapy is a promising potential rescue therapy for individuals with refractory complex fistulizing perianal Crohn's disease.
-Naldini (2018) reported on a similar population of 19 subjects, 12 of whom received treatment with Lipogems-produced microfractured autologous adipose tissue as a first line therapy and 7 who had prior sphincter-saving procedures.
+Naldini (2018) reported on a similar population of 19 participants, 12 of whom received treatment with Lipogems-produced microfractured autologous adipose tissue as a first line therapy and 7 who had prior sphincter-saving procedures.
 Reported adverse events included 3 cases of minor abdominal wall hematoma that did not require any treatment and 1 case of perianal abscess.
 Mean follow-up was 9 ± 3.1 months (range 3-12 months), with the overall healing rate reported to be 73.7%.
 The first-line therapy group’s healing rate was reported to be 83.3%, and the group with prior treatment had a 57.1% healing rate.

 Autologous Adipose-derived Regenerative Cell Therapy for Scleroderma